E-commerce logistics 111

 Renewable fuels (biofuels) reduce the climate impact compared to fossil fuels.
 Renewable raw materials in fuel can have a negative impact on climate, biological diversity and soil conditions in the countries where the raw material is produced.
 At the same time, they can be based on residual products and have a very low climate impact.
 From a life cycle perspective, they can therefore be both really good but also really bad.
 For the actual climate benefit to become real and for biofuel production not to compete with food and feed cultivation, there are minimum requirements for climate performance in the European Renewable Energy Directive (REDII).

-It is not possible to set the requirement for sustainable raw materials in renewable fuels in Finland because, unlike other countries in the EU, they still classify PFAD as a residual product (and not a by-/co-product).
+It is not possible to set the requirement for sustainable raw materials in renewable fuels as strict in Finland as in other Nordic countries because, unlike other countries in the EU, they still classify PFAD as a residual product (and not a by-/co-product).
 There is also no mass balance system established on the Finnish market.
 For Nordic Swan Ecolabel e-commerce transport not to lead to an increased demand for PFAD in Finland, other requirements partly apply.
 The requirement for a share of renewable energy does not apply at all to Finnish companies.
 This is compensated by the fact that the requirements for vehicle fleets, new investments in vehicles and home deliveries have been adapted to be extra driving for performer in Finland.

 To consume sustainably, everyone should ask themselves before a purchase decision: Can I repair what I already have?
 Do I need to buy a new one?
 If the answer is "yes", choose ecolabelled for reduced impact on the environment.
 And now there is also the opportunity to choose an ecolabelled delivery option when Nordic consumers shop online.